-Warning: Be sure your college has a copy of your tuition waiver and that it is listed on your financial aid award letter and your bill for school.
+Warning: Be sure your college has a copy of your tuition waiver and that it is listed on your financial aid award letter and your bill for school!
 You should submit another copy of the tuition waiver if it is not.
-It is up to you to make sure the school does not charge you for tuition and documents when you have a tuition waiver.
+It is up to you to make sure the school does not charge you for tuition and documents.
 Some foster youth had to repay financial aid or had other problems because the school was not including the tuition waiver when calculating their financial aid and their tuition and fees bill.